This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Leveraging Evidence-Based Policies to Improve Health, Control Costs, and Create Health Equity

-Explores health inequities and healthcare access in marginalized populations, including racial and ethnic minority groups, sexual and gender minorities, people living in poverty and in rural communities, and people formerly incarcerated.
-Discusses strategies and policies to reduce inequities focused on access to healthcare, economic mobility, affordable housing, safe learning environments for young adults and children, and health-promoting excise taxes.
+Explores healthcare access for various populations, including people living in rural communities.
+Discusses strategies and policies focused on access to healthcare, economic mobility, affordable housing, safe learning environments for young adults and children, and health-promoting excise taxes.

 Author(s): Adam Lustig, Marilyn Cabrera